 How to Make Hand-Dipped Reindeer Oreos

-- Melt semi-sweet chocolate in double boiler, stirring often until chocolate is smooth.
+- Melt semi-sweet chocolate in double boiler, stirring often until the chocolate is smooth.
 Once melted, turn off the burner but keep the bowl over the steam.
 If you don’t have a double boiler you can always put a glass bowl over a normal pot.
 Essentially, you want the steam to be melting the chocolate.
-Alternatively, you can melt the chocolate in the microwave at 30 second intervals on 50% power, stirring in between cycles.
+Alternatively, you can melt the chocolate in the microwave at 30-second intervals on 50% power, stirring in between cycles.
 I still like to keep my melted chocolate over steam to keep it from becoming chunky or hardening before you want it to.

 - Dip Oreo in chocolate and coat with a spoon.

 - Spoon coated Oreo out of chocolate and lay on parchment paper or a silicon baking mat.